leezer3/OpenBVE-Site/play-accessibility/index.md

 * A message is shown / announced when 500m from the next signal.

 * The stop position overlay is supplemented by an audible tone.

+* When the player handle position is changed, the current position is shown / announced.